garaio/remcloud-message-bus-api/thirdparty_notification.md

 [ThirdpartyNotification.Tenancy.MoveOutNotified](#thirdpartynotificationtenancymoveoutnotified) | :heavy_check_mark: | A thirdparty has confirmed the receipt of a move-out notification
 [ThirdpartyNotification.Tenancy.MoveInNotificationFailed](#thirdpartynotificationtenancymoveinnotificationfailed) | :heavy_check_mark: | Sending a move-out notification to the third party has failed
 [ThirdpartyNotification.Tenancy.MoveOutNotificationFailed](#thirdpartynotificationtenancymoveoutnotificationfailed) | :heavy_check_mark: | Sending a move-in notification to the third party has failed
-[ThirdPartyNotifiaction.Unit.PriceSurveyProcessed](#thirdpartynotificationunitpricesurveyprocessed) | :x: | A thirdparty has processed a specific unit for price survey]
+[ThirdpartyNotifiaction.Unit.PriceSurveyProcessed](#thirdpartynotificationunitpricesurveyprocessed) | :x: | A thirdparty has processed a specific unit for price survey]

 ## Commands
 Request/Reply| Type | Status | Description